tim-sansone/tim-sansone/README.md

 - 🔭 I’m currently working at **TTI Success Insights as a Junior Software Engineer**

-- 🌱 I’m currently learning **Ruby on Rails, Typescript, and Docker** and I'm very excited about it!
+- 🌱 I’m currently learning **Ruby on Rails, Typescript, and Docker**

 - 📫 How to reach me **tim.sansone@gmail.com**